 The human skull is a complex part of the body.
 It is key in identification of sex by the size of the Mastoid Process, Supraorbital Torus, tooth size, and the squareness of the mandible amongst others; it can also be used in describing age at death by tooth wear, Cranial Suture closure and general porosity of the bone (Roberts & Manchester 2010, White & Folkens 2005, Jurmain et al 2011).
 A later post will detail exactly how in further detail.

 It has also changed as our species, Homo Sapiens, evolved from earlier hominids.
 The morphology of the human skull has certainly become more gracile, and as an indicator and outcome of the agricultural revolution, it seems our mandibular size and muscle robusticity has slowly become less pronounced (Larsen 1999: 230, Jurmain et al 2011).
 As Larsen remarks (1999: 226), it is the influence of environment and mechanical behaviour that helps determine the morphology of the skull, alongside considered genetic factors.
 It is important we keep this in mind as we look at archaeological material.
-Studying population trends in both temporal, cultural and geographic contexts can have important results, and highlight long term trends.
+Studying population trends in both temporal, cultural and geographic contexts can have important results and can also highlight long term trends.

 One such trend is the discussion that a change to a more ’globular cranial change in the Holocene represents a compensatory response to decrease in functional demands as foods become softer’ (Larsen 1999: 268).
 This is underscored in archaeological populations worldwide that consumed abrasive foods with populations that consumed non abrasive foods.
 By being affected by food production processes & the nature of the food itself, the morphology of the cranial facial biomechanics has changed to adjust to differing food sources.
 This change has influenced cranio-facial size and morphology, occlusal abnormalities, tooth size, dental trauma, and gross wear from masticatory and non-masticatory functions (Larsen 1999: 269, Waldron 2009).